HEALTH IN JORDAN

 Table of Contents

-Diseases and Possible Vaccinations
+Diseases and possible vaccinations

 • Yellow fever: mandatory for travelers from a country where this disease is endemic